A lot or a little?

 Fred Savage, at his most appealing, plays Corey Woods, a loving young teen trying to save Jimmy, his mentally-challenged younger brother, from life in an institution.
 The two set off from Utah to California with only a few dollars and a skateboard.
 On their way they meet a street-savvy girl who joins their flight.
 When the older kids discover that Jimmy is a true "wizard" at video games and hear about a tournament for gamers with a grand prize of $50,000, their quest intensifies.
 Back home in Utah, various members of their very dysfunctional family (including Beau Bridges and Christian Slater) and a bumbling detective take off after them.
 The journey is filled with danger, unpredictability, some good folks and some bad, culminating in a final showdown for Jimmy and his proud pals.

 Is it any good?

-This film will evoke some comforting nostalgia for parents who playes video games when they were kids.
+This film will evoke some comforting nostalgia for parents who played video games when they were kids.
 The structure of THE WIZARD is much like these old games: Three kids move from one level to another on their way to a big score, meeting an assemblage of opponents of various degrees of danger, all the while being chased by not-so-worthy adversaries who slip and fall and crowd one another off the screen.
 The resolution is hokey and contrived; the characters are thin and hit the same notes over and over again.
 The final gaming tournament is abrasively loud and lacking in any suspense.
 Still, the gifted Fred Savage manages to add heart to an otherwise dismissable movie.